stacksjs/stacks/.github/CONTRIBUTING.md

 # Contributing

-First off, thank you for taking the time to contribute to Open Web ❤️
+First off, thank you for taking the time to contribute to the Stacks ecosystem ❤️

+> **Note**
+> The likelihood is high that the repo you are working on is either a Stack or Stacks itself.
+In both cases, you will be exposed to a meshup of technologies, like [Vue][vue], [Vite][vite], [Tauri][tauri], [Nitro][nitro], and [Vitest][vitest].

 ## 💭 Knowledge

 ### TypeScript

 It's important to note early on that these projects are written with [TypeScript][typescript].
-If you're unfamiliar with it or any strongly typed languages such as Java then this may be a slight roadblock.
-However, there's never a truly perfect time to start learning it, so ... why not today!
+If you're unfamiliar with it (or any strongly typed languages such as Java) then this may feel like a slight roadblock.
+However, there's never a truly perfect time to start learning it, so ... why not today using well-written codebases as your playground?

-Don't be discouraged, because you likely will get by learning TypeScript on-the-fly as you view some of the component examples within the codebase.
-It's easy getting started—the code is very readable!
+_Don't be discouraged.
+You will get by learning TypeScript on-the-fly as you review some of the examples within the codebase.
+It's easy to get started—the code is, we hope, very approachable (and readable)._

-### Stacks

-This project uses Stacks as its framework/engine.
-Under the hood, it is powered by [Vue][vue] & [Vite][vite] to build [Vue components][vue-components], Web Components, and "composable functions".

 ### Architecture

-An understanding of the library architecture and design will help if you're looking to contribute long-term, or you are working on a big PR.
-Browse the source and read our documentation to get a better idea on how it is structured.
-Feel free to ask any question _(Twitter, Discord, or GitHub Discussions)_, we would love to elaborate.
+An understanding of the framework architecture and design will help if you're looking to contribute long-term, or if you are working on a "more complex" PR.
+Browse the source and read our documentation to get a better sense of how it is structured.
+The documentation is very thorough and can be used as your progressive guide as you're learning more about Stacks.

-## 🎒 Getting Started

-### Install

-Please view the README and the instructions below on how to install the project locally.
+Feel free to ask any question _(Twitter, Discord, or GitHub Discussions)_, we would love to elaborate & collaborate.

-### Project Setup
+### Stacks/Core Setup

+Are you interested in contributing to the Stacks codebase?

 **Working on your first Pull Request?** You can learn how from this free series [How to Contribute to an Open Source Project on GitHub][pr-beginner-series].